BishopFox/cloudfoxable/README.md

 CloudFox helps penetration testers and security professionals find exploitable attack paths in cloud infrastructure.
 However, what if you want to find and exploit services not yet present in your current environment?
 What if you lack access to an enterprise AWS environment?

 Enter CloudFoxable, an intentionally vulnerable AWS environment created specifically to showcase CloudFox’s capabilities and help you find latent attack paths more effectively.
-Drawing inspiration from CloudGoat, flaws.cloud, and Metasploitable, CloudFoxable provides a wide array of flags and attack paths in a CTF format.
+Drawing inspiration from [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat), [flaws.cloud](https://flaws.cloud/), [flaws2.cloud](https://flaws2.cloud/) and [Metasploitable 1-3](https://github.com/rapid7/metasploitable3), CloudFoxable provides a wide array of flags and attack paths in a CTF format.

-Similar to CloudGoat and IAM-Vulnerable, CloudFoxable deploys intentionally vulnerable AWS resources in a user-managed playground account, for users to learn about identifying and exploiting cloud vulnerabilities.
+Similar to CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) and [IAM-Vulnerable](https://github.com/BishopFox/iam-vulnerable), CloudFoxable deploys intentionally vulnerable AWS resources in a user-managed playground account, for users to learn about identifying and exploiting cloud vulnerabilities.
+However, more like [flaws.cloud](https://flaws.cloud/), your experience is more web based and guided.

 * Total number of challenges:    X